CrashPlan app system requirements

 • The CrashPlan app requires an Internet connection for almost all activity, including signing in, backing up, restoring, and changing most settings.

 • The CrashPlan app requires a graphical user interface (GUI) for use on all operating systems.
-The app's desktop UI typically requires a screen area at least 960 pixels wide by 780 pixels high.
-Some systems may be able to display it as small as 900 pixels by 680 pixels.
+The app's desktop UI typically requires a screen area at least 1080 pixels wide by 1920 pixels high.

 Following are the minimum requirements for devices running the CrashPlan app.
 However, depending on usage, the CrashPlan app may need more than the listed minimums to operate effectively.